Skip to main content

 Engineering rigor

-Lessons combine theory, simulation, and post-flight reflection.
+Lessons combine theory, visualizations, and quizzes to reinforce understanding.

 Flight Plan